Josh Kaul files lawsuit challenging near-complete abortion ban passed in 1849

 “We will never stop fighting to ensure every Wisconsinite has the right to consult their family, their faith and their doctor and make the reproductive healthcare decision that is right for them,” Democratic Gov. Tony Evers, who authorized the lawsuit, said at a Milwaukee press conference Tuesday.

-The lawsuit was filed in Dane County Circuit Court on Tuesday against Republican legislative leaders Assembly Speaker Robin Vos, R-Rochester, Senate Majority Leader Devin LeMahieu, R-Oostburg, and Senate President Chris Kapenga, R-Delafield.
+The lawsuit was filed in Dane County Circuit Court against Republican legislative leaders Assembly Speaker Robin Vos, R-Rochester, Senate Majority Leader Devin LeMahieu, R-Oostburg, and Senate President Chris Kapenga, R-Delafield.

-UW-Madison law professor David Schwartz said the case is "very likely" to eventually go before the Wisconsin Supreme Court, where Kaul would have a "reasonable chance of success."
+UW-Madison law professor David Schwartz said the case is “very likely” to eventually go before the Wisconsin Supreme Court, where Evers would have a “reasonable chance of success.”

 The Wisconsin Supreme Court has a 4-3 conservative majority.
 Its occasional swing voter, Justice Brian Hagedorn, once wrote Planned Parenthood was “a wicked organization more committed to killing babies than to helping women” and said Roe should be overturned.
 The court could have a liberal majority next year with an election to replace retiring conservative Justice Patience Roggensack.